 That’s a pretty strong incentive to keep them happy.

-Among other things, that could mean setting up automated emails to:
+Among other things, that could mean setting up triggered email marketing to:

 - Remind customers about appointments